xunhuang/yumyum-v2/README.txt

 npm install --force (?why force? not sure) npm start

-if the above doesn't work, try this NODE_OPTIONS=--openssl-legacy-provider SKIP_PREFLIGHT_CHECK=true npm start
+if the above doesn't work, try this, or upgrade node to the latest version NODE_OPTIONS=--openssl-legacy-provider SKIP_PREFLIGHT_CHECK=true npm start